 The highlight of our meal was a molecular gastronomy cucumber panna cotta.
 I’ve eaten meals with a focus on molecular gastronomy, including some of the tasty bites we tried at Can Roca in Girona.
 But, it was truly a unique experience to see it prepared in the center of the restaurant.

-At Chef Jan Kaplan’s Pavillon, we had some of the most sophisticated cuisine during our Czech food tour, loaded with decadent ingredients.
+At Chef Jan Kaplan’s Pavillon, we had some of the most sophisticated cuisines during our Czech food tour, loaded with decadent ingredients.
 One of my favorite dishes was a wild “bear” garlic Czech soup.
-It’s simplicity leant some credibility to its flavor.
+It’s simplicity lent some credibility to its flavor.

 Learn how to cook Czech desserts and Czech pastry: Kaffeehaus: Exquisite Desserts from the Classic Cafés

 Check out our YouTube Video on Czech Food – What Czechs Eat:

 Looking For Unique Food, Beer and Wine Tours in the Czech Republic?

 Looking for a unique way to learn about traditional Czech food in Prague, or farther afield in the rest of the country?
 What about an interesting beer tour, or even a Czech wine tour?
 Here are our recommendations for Czech food tours to learn more about local Czech food and traditions.
 Most of these focus more on the traditional food of Czech Republic than the more contemporary Czech cuisine.

 |Tour||Duration||City||Price From||Book It|

 |Private Prague Bike Tour - Up to 15 People||1.5 Hours||Prague||$438|